 Why does it matter?

 Your mental health governs your mood, so it’s what helps keep you feeling happy and positive in day-to-day life.
-When you have strong mental health, you can cope with small challenges without getting too upset or overwhelmed.
+When you are in good mental health, you can cope with small challenges without getting too upset or overwhelmed.
 On the other hand, when you are struggling with your mental health, you might have trouble regulating your mood, dealing with minor setbacks, or motivating yourself to concentrate on school.

 Periods of poor mental health tend to have effects on your physical health, too: you might sleep way more or way less, lack the motivation to exercise, or turn to smoking, drinking, or drugs to cope with your feelings.